cubiclesoft/php-drc/docs/php_sdk_drc_client.md

 * $protocol - A string containing the protocol the token will be valid for.
 * $token - A boolean of false for no token (e.g. IP whitelist) or a string containing a security or temporary grant token.
 * $wait - A boolean that indicates whether or not to wait for completion (Default is false).
+* $allowipauth - A boolean that indicates whether or not to allow the automatic authority IP address check (Default is true).
+Useful for clients that want to connect as a non-authority.

 Returns:  A standard array of information.